-In historic downtown Durango, Colorado stands a four-story red brick Victorian era hotel.
+In historic downtown Durango, Colorado stands a four-story red brick Victorian-era hotel.
 The Strater Hotel, built on the rail line, is a popular overnight destination for railroad buffs looking forward to a ride on the scenic Durango & Silverton narrow-gauge steam excursion train.
 You can easily walk from the hotel to the train station.
-I had the pleasure of being hosted by the hotel and railroad last year at about this time.
+I had the pleasure of being hosted by the hotel and railroad last year as the leaves were turning.

 It is no wonder that such a stately hotel with a long history is also rumored to be home to some ghosts.
 According to HauntedPlaces.org the Strater Hotel, built directly on the railroad line in the late nineteenth century, is believed to be haunted by many apparitions, including railroad figures.
 People walking through the alley adjacent to the hotel have seen the ghostly figure of a man in a white shirt standing on the railroad tracks who vanishes suddenly.
 The other apparition often seen is a railway engineer in period clothing walking through the hotel lobby.

 VoyageVixens.com counts the Strater as one of America’s 10 Most Haunted Hotels.
 They report that guests and employees of the late 1880's hotel have reported encounters with the ghosts of a little girl, a man in period dress, and a bar girl.
 The Strater, according to Voyage Vixens has a “Ghost Diary” in each room.
 It’s said most of the sightings happen on the upper floor.
 The writer shared that “when we stayed there last winter, I took a picture of my room, and there was a ghostly blue orb that appeared on the bed’s wooden headboard – and I did NOT have the flash on!
 Spooky, indeed.”